 The above three scores, not necessarily whole numbers, are the arithmetic mean of the points assigned by each member of the Commission.
+The increment of 3 points can be awarded by the Committee to those students who gain their degree in standard time, that means within the second academic year counted from the first year of registering to the first year.

-- 14. The final mark (sum of the base score and the three increment items) is rounded to the nearest whole number.
+- 14. The final mark (sum of the base score and the total increment awarded by the Committee) is rounded to the nearest whole number.
 'Cum Laude' can be awarded only when the sum of the base score and the increment already decided by the Commission is equal to at least 112/110.
 The awarding of the designation 'Cum Laude' requires the unanimity of the Commission. - 15.
 The Faculty reserves the right to adopt "anti-plagiarism" software, which can reveal material that has been copied, without the use of quotation marks and without reference to the original source, from documents written by others.
 The discovery of a particular case of plagiarism that is regarded as serious by a commission formed by the Faculty President, the president of the Board of Teaching and the Supervisor, determines the impossibility of the candidate to appear at the final examination, and the activation of a disciplinary measure against the student.
 If the verification is carried out ex-post, all necessary action will be taken to correct the situation. - 16.
 The second cycle degree thesis must be written in English.
 The discussion is conducted in English.